 - g.
 Be located above or beneath public utilities (except for fences or walls); - h.
-Interfere with drainage or stormwater control measures; or - i.
-Be within an emergency access route designated on an approved site plan. - (4) Within an easement.
+Interfere with drainage or stormwater control measures; or - Be within an emergency access route designated on an approved site plan. - (4) Within an easement.
 Except for authorized stormwater control measures within a drainage easement, no accessory use or structure shall be located within any platted or recorded easement without the prior written consent of the landowner. - (5) Structure height.
 Accessory structures shall comply with the height requirements for the zoning district where located. - (6) Maximum size. - a.
-In no instance shall the cumulative total square footage of all accessory uses or structures on a lot exceed more than 50 percent of the total square footage of the principal structure or structures on the same lot. - b.
-In the case of an open air principal use, the cumulative total square footage of all accessory uses or structures on a lot shall not exceed more than 40 percent of the total square footage of the area devoted to the principal use. - (7) Compliance with ordinance requirements.
+Except on lots of five acres in area or greater, the cumulative total square footage of all accessory uses or structures on a lot shall not exceed more than 50 percent of the total square footage of the principal structure or structures on the same lot. - b.
+In the case of an open air principal use, the cumulative total square footage of all accessory uses or structures on a lot shall not exceed more than 40 percent of the total square footage of the area devoted to the principal use. - In the case of lots of five acres or more in area, the cumulative square footage of all accessory uses or accessory structures may exceed 50 percent of the total square footage of the principal structure(s), but shall not exceed 100 percent of the total square footage of the principle structure(s) on the lot. - (7) Compliance with ordinance requirements.
 Accessory uses and structures shall conform to the applicable requirements of this Ordinance, including this section, the district standards in Article 4, the development standards in Article 6, and the subdivision standards in Article 7. - (8) Compliance with design standards. - a.
 Accessory uses and structures serving principle uses that are subject to the design standards in Division 2 of Article 6, shall comply with the design standards applied to the principal use they serve or shall employ exterior materials, colors, and architectural details that are configured to be complimentary to the principal use. - b.
 The degree to which proposed exterior materials, colors, and architectural details are configured in a complimentary manner to a principal use shall be in the sole opinion of the review authority deciding the application.